-The mission of the Physician Assistant Program at the OU-TU School of Community Medicine is to train physician assistants to provide quality health care to the citizens of Oklahoma with an emphasis on serving diverse and underserved communities.
+The mission of the Physician Assistant Program at the University of Oklahoma, School of Community Medicine, Tulsa, is to train physician assistants to provide quality health care to the citizens of Oklahoma with an emphasis on serving diverse and underserved communities.

 How are we doing?
-The program has graduated 141 graduates into the workforce from our six classes in 2010-2015.
-All program graduates have passed the PANCE, with a first-time pass rate for the classes of 2012-2015 at 100%.
-Eighty percent of the graduates are practicing clinically in the state of Oklahoma.
-In addition, over 45% of the graduates are in a primary care setting and nearly 20% working in an underserved setting.
+The program has graduated 306 physician assistants into the workforce from our thirteen classes in 2010-2022.
+All program graduates have passed the PANCE, with a first-time pass rate for the classes of 2018-2022 at 98%.
+Over 40% of the graduates are in a primary care setting.

 How are we doing?

-Our curriculum supports our mission and goals by educating students about Oklahoma health statistics and community resources in Tulsa during the first-year Public Health course and at the Summer Institute.
-In addition, students attend the Bedlam-Evening free medical clinic throughout the length of the program.
-During the clinical phase, PA students care for their own panel of uninsured patients twice monthly in the Physician Assistant Longitudinal (PAL) clinic at OU Physicians Family Medicine Clinic.
-Clinical rotations during the second year include 22 weeks of primary care exposure, a four-week underserved medicine rotation, and a two week Community Impact experience, which includes exposure to various agencies such as the Tulsa Day Center for the Homeless and The Little Light House.
+Our curriculum supports our mission and goals by educating students about Oklahoma health statistics and community resources in Tulsa during the first-year Concepts of Community Medicine course and at the Summer Institute.
+In addition, students attend the Bedlam-Evening Clinic throughout the length of the program.
+During the clinical phase, PA students care for their own panel of uninsured patients twice monthly in the Physician Assistant Longitudinal (PAL) Clinic at OU Physicians Family Medicine Clinic.
+Clinical rotations during the second year include 22 weeks of primary care exposure, a four-week underserved medicine rotation, and a two week Community Impact experience, which includes exposure to various agencies such as the Tulsa Day Center and The Little Light House.

 3. To encourage the students, graduates, and faculty to participate in service and leadership roles within the University, the profession, and the broader community.
-With the strong support of the college and university administration, the OU-TU SCM PA Program is committed to fostering the growth and development of each individual student and faculty member to his/her greatest potential.
+With the strong support of the college and university administration, the OU-TU School of Community Medicine PA program is committed to fostering the growth and development of each individual student and faculty member to their greatest potential.

 How are we doing?

-OU-TU School of Community Medicine PA program faculty fulfill service and leadership roles at the national level and state level, including an ARC-PA Commissioner, committee membership in the Oklahoma Medical Board and NCCPA, and board positions in the Oklahoma Academy of Physician Assistants.
-Several graduates from the inaugural class have served as faculty for the program and many more graduates donate their time to be guest instructors.
+OU-TU School of Community Medicine PA students engage in a variety of service and leadership roles within OU-Tulsa and the community as part of the SAAAPA Student Society, the SCM Student Executive Council, and the OU-Tulsa Student Government.
+PA program faculty and graduates fulfill service and leadership roles at the state and local level, including committee membership on the PA Advisory Committee of the Oklahoma Medical Board, board positions in the Oklahoma Academy of Physician Assistants, and clinical leadership within the Oklahoma Department of Corrections.
+Several graduates from the inaugural class have served as faculty for the program and many more graduates donate their time as guest lecturers and preceptors.